 By Sarah Perron, Content @Flashy

 Like many eCommerce businesses out there today, yours is probably already using some form of marketing automation to communicate with your customers.
-You might have an email marketing platform, an SMS platform, a popups platform, and other tools through which you create, schedule, and send messages automatically.

-Marketing automation is when a business targets customers with automated messages across email, web, social and text.
+Marketing automation is when a business targets customers with automated messages across email, web, social, and text.
 It’s often done by using a marketing automation platform or tool.

 There are two types of marketing automation: